News

 Pictured above: Charles shows his photo album filled with photographs of his racing history.
 In this photo, his Aston Martin was photographed while it was being prepared for Le Mans 24 hour race, "Aston Martin raced three cars at Le Mans in 1951 – and the team beat Ferrari!" he says.
 The photo was taken before Charles took ownership.

-Pictured above: Left: Photograph of when Charles met Prime Minister Martin Fraser, who shared an interest in exotic race cars.
+Pictured above: Left: Photograph of when Charles met Prime Minister Malcom Fraser, who shared an interest in exotic race cars.
 Right: Charles racing his Aston Martin.

 Pictured above: The beautiful car Charles and his wife enjoyed zipping around in, and taking for picnics with the family, and dropping the kids off at school,